-Chris Young is the Student Media Adviser.
-A journalist and AU alum, he advises the campus newspaper, TV and radio stations, magazines and more.
+A journalist and AU alum, Chris Young advises the campus newspaper, TV station, magazines and more.

 The Eagle is AU's student newspaper, in circulation since 1925.
 The newspaper publishes news, features, sports and opinions online daily, as well as in two print editions distributed each semester.